 Co-Chair & Managing Director

-David brings a rich history in management consultancy and asset management in London for a range of global institutions in areas covering FinTech, business strategy and programme management.
+David has a 20yr career in finance and asset management in London, working for a range of global institutions in areas covering FinTech, business strategy and programme management.
 David studied economics and business systems analysis and design, and is a decentralist with a passionate belief in the potential of blockchain to change the world by increasing personal freedoms and reducing inequality.
-As a co-chair and managing director on the Chintai project he seeks to ensure all facets of the product meet the highest industry standards.
+As general project manager of Chintai, he seeks to ensure all facets of the product meet the highest industry standards.

 Director of Infrastructure